arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "answer">

 The [training videos](#training-videos) walk through everything you need to get started in your lab.
-Most questions new users have are covered in those videos.
+Many questions new users have are covered in those videos.
+We aim to make these brief enough to not slow you down but helpful enough so that you can get started.
+These videos are not intended to be deep data science training education, but we have suggestions for how to get that training, too!

 </div>